stele95/AMD-Single-GPU-Passthrough/README.md

       ![Screenshot from 2022-05-23 15-24-43](https://user-images.githubusercontent.com/32335484/169831867-c173ccae-de54-4bf4-bf7e-e1a29f855f33.png)

     </details>

+* If installing Windows 11, remove network adapter from VM (NIC :xx:xx:xx) or disconnect your host OS before starting the installation because windows forces you to log in to microsoft account.
+Continue to installing.
+When the installation is finished and you get to the "Connect to a network screen" when setting up windows for the first time, do the following steps:
+    - press Shift + F10 to opet cmd
+    - cd oobe
+    - BypassNRO.cdm
+This will restart your PC and you should see the "I don't have internet" button once you get to the "Connect to a network screen" and you should be able to setup a local account like this

 * In order to recognize virtio disk when running installation, don't forget to load virtio driver from virtio-win.iso in the Windows installation.
   * <details>